HasnanKhan/AI_Resume_Analyzer/README.md

 AI_Resume_Analyzer

 AI-powered PDF resume/CV summarizer built with Python, PyPDF2, and the OpenAI API.
-Point it at a PDF and it will extract the text, split long documents into chunks, summarize each chunk, and produce a final concise summary.

-Features
+Extracts text from a PDF, chunks long documents, summarizes each chunk, then produces a clean final summary you can print or save.

+✨ What it does

-Extracts text from PDF files using PyPDF2
+✅ Extracts text from PDFs using PyPDF2

-Handles long resumes/CVs by chunking text (default: 4000 chars-ish by word sizing)
+✅ Handles long PDFs with chunking

-Summarizes with OpenAI Chat Completions
+✅ Summarizes using OpenAI Chat Completions

-CLI options for:

-max summary length (words)

-chunk size

-output to a file

-API key via flag or environment variable
+✅ Simple CLI with flags for output + length + chunk size

-Tech Stack
+🧰 Tech Stack

-Python 3
+Python

 PyPDF2

 OpenAI Python SDK

-python-dotenv for .env support
+python-dotenv

-Project Structure (typical)
+📁 Project Structure
 AI_Resume_Analyzer/
-  main.py
-  .env (not committed)
+  main.py            # (or your script file)
   requirements.txt
+  .env               # not committed

-If your file isn’t named main.py, replace it in the commands below.
+If your script file isn’t named main.py, replace it in the commands below.

-Setup
+⚡ Quickstart
-1) Clone the repo
+1) Clone
 git clone https://github.com/<your-username>/AI_Resume_Analyzer.git
 cd AI_Resume_Analyzer

-2) Create and activate a virtual environment (recommended) python -m venv .venv
+2) Create a virtual environment (recommended) python -m venv .venv

+Activate it:

-# macOS/Linux
+macOS/Linux

 source .venv/bin/activate

-# Windows
+Windows

-# .venv\Scripts\activate
+.venv\Scripts\activate

 3) Install dependencies
 pip install -r requirements.txt

-If you don’t have a requirements.txt yet, here’s a solid starter:
+If you don’t have a requirements.txt yet, use this:

 openai
 PyPDF2
 python-dotenv

-Environment Variables
+🔐 Setup your OpenAI API key

 Create a .env file in the project root:

 OPENAI_API_KEY=your_api_key_here

-The script loads env vars using:
+This project loads it with:

 load_dotenv(override=True)

-looks for OPENAI_API_KEY
+reads OPENAI_API_KEY

-Usage
+▶️ Usage
 Basic (prints summary to terminal) python main.py /path/to/resume.pdf